 - Tales of Terror: 58 Short Stories Chosen by the Master of Suspense (1986)

 Alfred Hitchcock received many accolades during his lifetime.
-Here are a few of his many honors and awards:
+Here are a few of his many honours and awards:

 - 1960: Inducted into the Hollywood Walk of Fame on 8 February (two stars)